Updated: June 2023

 There’s a big difference between whole grains, which are a great addition to your diet, and processed grains, which are not ideal.
 Whole grains (such as brown rice) have not been milled.
 Therefore, the nutrients found in their bran and germ remain intact.
 Refined grains have been milled to remove their bran and germ.

 What makes omega-3 fatty acids such a big deal?
-They can reduce the risk of heart disease and inflammation, and therefore should be on everyone’s plate.
-Fish high in the omega-3 acids include salmon, tuna, herrings, sardines and trout.
+They can reduce the risk of heart disease and inflammation and therefore should be on everyone’s plate.
+Fish high in omega-3 acids include salmon, tuna, herrings, sardines, and trout.

 The American Diabetes Association recommends eating these types of “fatty fish” twice a week.
 However, there’s one caveat: opt for grilled or broiled versions of these fish.

-Breading and deep-frying not only creates additional carbohydrates, but it also adds other fats that should be limited.
+Breading and deep-frying not only create additional carbohydrates but also add other fats that should be limited.